Environment: journeys through a changing world

 What you will study

 Are you interested in global environmental issues; how living and non-living things interact; how humans are changing the planet and are now responding to the difficult challenges this brings?
-If you are looking for a single module that offers a general introduction to studying the environment, then this is the module for you.
-It provides the ideal foundation for a range of environment, science, social science and technology modules, diplomas and degrees, or you can study it on its own.
+If you’re looking for a single module that offers a general introduction to studying the environment, then this is the module for you.
+It provides the ideal foundation for a range of environment, science, social science and technology courses or you can study it on its own.

 Our interconnected world is changing so fast that people have to work hard to understand and address the environmental issues generated by rapid economic and technological development.
-Studying this module will enable you to explore how and why different parts of the world are changing and how people, plants and animals are living within their changing environment.
+Studying this module will enable you to explore how and why different parts of the world are changing; and how people, plants and animals are living within their changing environment.
 The module will show you how people are striving to manage and protect the many features of the world that we all share.
-It will help you to make sense of some of the stories that you hear and read about in the media, from wildlife extinctions to plans for new, greener cities.
-By the end of the module you will be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.
+It will help you to make sense of some of the stories that you hear and read about in the media, from wildlife extinctions to plans for new greener cities.
+By the end of the module, you’ll be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.

-Studying this module will provide you with the knowledge and skills to help you to become more informed about both the causes and concerns of environmental change.
-The module will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.
+Studying this module will provide you with the knowledge and skills to help you become more informed about both the causes and concerns of environmental change.
+It will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.

-This block explores a place that has long fascinated scientific researchers, artists and adventurers.
-It is now thought of as a kind of early warning system for global warming and climate change.
-You will be given a sense of the different ways in which environmental change is investigated, communicated and experienced by the scientists who now work there and the societies who have been living there for centuries.
+This block explores the Arctic – a place that has long fascinated scientific researchers, artists and adventurers.
+It will help you explore different ways of seeing and knowing about environmental change.
+We think of the Arctic as a kind of early-warning system for global warming and climate change.
+This block will give you a sense of the different ways in which the scientists who now work there – and the societies who have been living there for centuries – investigate, communicate and experience environmental change.

 You will learn